-During 2020 there were no violations of the MCL (Maximum Contamination Level) for Coliform.
-All test results were a non-detect in 2020 meaning there was no level of any compound tested found in the water.
+During 2021 there were no violations of the MCL (Maximum Contamination Level) for Coliform.
+All test results were a non detect in 2021 meaning there was no level of any compound tested found in the water.
 If the system had violated MCL's for any compound there would be a chart listing each violation and the level of the violation.
-The City of Sodaville works hard to ensure the water you drink is safe and free of contaminants.
-In 2019 the city installed a UV (Ultraviolet) System in Well #2 because of frequent coliform positive tests.
-Since installation there has been no coliform positives.
-Coliform is not hazardous to humans but is an indicator that something is not right with the system.
-E. coli or fecal coliform is hazardous to humans but has never been found in the City's water system.